TheArturthur/CoppermindScraper/Cosmere/The Wheel of Time.md

 **The Wheel of Time** is a long-running epic fantasy series by .
 Upon Jordan's death, [[Brandon Sanderson\|Brandon Sanderson]] was chosen to complete the series.
 He was selected by Robert Jordan's widow and editor, Harriet McDougal.
 After she read Brandon's  for Jordan, she decided to read one of his books.
 In 2009, Tor announced that Brandon would be writing three books to finish the series, after finding that it was impossible to write as a single novel.
-A  of the series is in the works, with the first season premiering on November 19, 2021.
+There is a  based of the series.
+The eight-episode first season premiered on Prime Video in November 2021.
 Brandon acted as a consulting producer, offering feedback on the scripts directly to the show runner, .
+In May 2021, before the first season premiered, the series was renewed for a second season, which premiered in September 2023.
+The series was renewed for a third season in July 2022, over a year ahead of the debut of the second season.
+The third season premiered in March 2025.
+Cancellation of the series was announced in May 2025.
 The series consists of the following books:

 : the prequel to the series.